Ways to Light Up Your Holidays in Williamsburg

-From one of the top Outlet Malls in America to unique gallery shops to quaint historic trades shops, the greater Williamsburg area is the perfect destination to complete all of your shopping needs this holiday season!
+From one of the top Outlet Malls in America, Williamsburg Premium Outlets, to unique gallery shops and quaint historic trades shops, the greater Williamsburg area is the perfect destination to complete all of your shopping needs this holiday season!
 November 1 to December 31.

-Celebrate the holidays with a traditional Christmas dinner at Busch Gardens.
+Celebrate the holidays with a traditional Christmas dinner at Busch Gardens Christmas Town with their Black Forest Christmas Buffet.
 Turkey, ham and other culinary delights are ready to warm your soul.
 Finish off the night with a warm mug of hot chocolate while walking among the lights of Christmas Town.
-Busch Gardens; November 27 - January 3 (select dates).
+Busch Gardens; November 25 - January 2 (select dates).

-Get an extra special view of Christmas Town aboard Busch Gardens’ skyride and travel above the park’s eight million twinkling lights.
-Busch Gardens; November 27 - January 3 (select dates).
+Get an extra special view of Christmas Town aboard Busch Gardens’ Aeronaut Skyride and travel above the park’s eight million twinkling lights.
+Busch Gardens; November 25 - January 2 (select dates).

 Holiday traditions of 17th- and 18th-century Virginia are recalled through special interpretive programs and, from December 26 through 31, musical entertainment of the period.
-At the Yorktown Victory Center, hear accounts of Christmas and winter in Revolutionary War encampments and glimpse holiday preparations on a 1780s farm. $.
-Closed Christmas Day and New Year’s Day.
+At the American Revolution Museum at Yorktown, hear accounts of Christmas and winter in Revolutionary War encampments and glimpse holiday preparations on a 1780s farm.
+December 23 – 31